The dichotomy spectrum approach for a global nonuniform asymptotic stability problem: Triangular case via uniformization: Abstract

 \section{Abstract}

-We introduce a nonautonomous nonuniform Markus-Yamabe Conjecture, namely, a global problem on nonuniform asymptotic stability for nonautonomous differential systems, whose restriction to the autonomous case is related to the classical Markus--Yamabe Conjecture.
-Additionally, we prove that the conjecture is verified in dimension one and for a family of triangular systems of nonautonomous differential equations satisfying technical boundedness assumptions.
-An essential tool to carry out the proof in the triangular case is a necessary and sufficient condition ensuring the property of nonuniform exponential dichotomy for upper block triangular linear differential systems, which has been developed previously for the uniform case.
-We extend this result for a specific nonuniform exponential dichotomy and we obtain some byproducts having interest on itself, such as, the diagonal significance property.
+By considering the nonuniform exponential dichotomy spectrum, we introduce a global asymptotic nonuniform stability conjecture for nonautonomous differential systems, whose restriction to the autonomous case is related to the classical Markus--Yamabe Conjecture: we prove that the conjecture is verified for a family of triangular systems of nonautonomous differential equations satisfying boundedness assumptions.
+An essential tool to carry out the proof is a necessary and sufficient condition ensuring the property of nonuniform exponential dichotomy for upper block triangular linear differential systems.
+We also obtain some byproducts having interest on itself, such as, the diagonal significance property in terms on the above mentioned spectrum.